input-output-hk/quality-engineering/docs/quality-maturity-model/overview.md

 :::

-## What is a software quality maturity model?
+## What the quality maturity model is?

 :::info

-It is a **peer-reviewed, evidence-based** tool designed to assess, guide, and enhance organization's capability to build and deliver high-quality software products **effectively** and **efficiently**.
+It is a **peer-reviewed and evidence-based** tool designed to assess, guide, and enhance project's capability to build and deliver high-quality software products **effectively** and **efficiently**.
 This model is specifically designed to fit into our organizational culture and process, aligning with the unique needs and goals of IO's projects and organization.

 :::